 Will Chevy Volt battery warranty convince electric car skeptics?

 The Chevy Volt lithium-ion battery has emerged as the most worrisome part of the electric car General Motors is staking its future on.
-To inspire confidence among potential buyers of a limited number of Chevy Volts, GM announced Wednesday that the Volt’s lithium-ion battery will be guaranteed for eight years or 100,000 miles, whichever comes first.
+To inspire confidence among potential buyers of a limited number of Chevy Volts, GM announced Wednesday that the Volt’s lithium-ion battery will be for eight years or 100,000 miles, whichever comes first.

 Chevy Volt battery different from other electric cars

 The Chevy Volt battery warranty is better than warranties on GM’s conventional car engines and transmissions, which run for five years or 100,000 miles.
 CNN reports that popular hybrid car models currently winning bank loans on the market, including the Toyota Prius and the Ford Escape Hybrid, have similar warranties on their battery packs.
 But the Volt’s lithium-ion battery uses a chemistry different from Ford and Toyota.
 And concerns are that the Volt battery will have to work harder, since the car is powered solely by the battery for up to 40 miles before the gas motor kicks in.

 GM says Volt battery will last for many years

 A GM spokesman told CNN that the Chevy Volt lithium-ion battery warranty will be transferable to a new auto loan when the original buyer wants to sell the electric car.
 GM hopes the longer warranty will help convince electric car skeptics that the Volt’s lithium-ion battery will last for many years.
 The Associated Press reports that the Volt’s battery is similar to the chemical composition of cell phone and computer batteries, which often wear out and are expensive to replace.
 The Volt battery weighs 400 pounds and will likely cost thousands of dollars to replace.